 Plan Description.
-Pontotoc County, Mississippi contributes to the Public Employees' Retirement System of Mississippi (PERS), a cost-sharing multiple-employer defined benefit pension plan.
+Pontotoc County, Mississippi contributes to the Public Employees' Retirement System of Mississippi (PERS), a cost-sharing, multiple-employer, defined benefit pension plan.
 PERS provides retirement and disability benefits, annual cost-of-living adjustments and death benefits to plan members and beneficiaries.
-Benefit provisions are established by state law and may be amended only by the State of Mississippi Legislature.
+Plan provisions and the Board of Trustees' authority to determine contributions rates are established by Miss.
+Code Ann.
+Section 25-11-1 et seq., (1972, as amended) and may be amended only by the State of Mississippi Legislature.
 PERS issues a publicly available financial report that includes financial statements and required supplementary information.
 That information may be obtained by writing to Public Employees' Retirement System, PERS Building, 429 Mississippi Street, Jackson, MS 39201-1005 or by calling 1-800-444-PERS.